ExilProductions/SPH-Water-Simulation-Engine/README.md

 # SPH Water Simulation Engine

-The **SPH Water Simulation Engine** is a high-performance fluid simulation engine built using C++ and CMake.
-It employs Smoothed Particle Hydrodynamics (SPH) to simulate realistic fluid dynamics, making it ideal for physics-based simulations, games, and research projects.
+The **SPH Water Simulation Engine** is a fluid simulation engine built using C++.
+It employs Smoothed Particle Hydrodynamics (SPH) to simulate fluid dynamics, making it ideal for physics-based simulations, games, and research projects.

-## Features

-- **Smoothed Particle Hydrodynamics (SPH)**: Utilizes SPH for accurate and realistic fluid simulation.
-- **High Performance**: Optimized C++ implementation for real-time applications.
-- **Customizable**: Modular design to easily integrate into larger projects or adapt for specific requirements.
-- **Cross-Platform**: Built with CMake for easy compilation on Windows, macOS, and Linux.

 ## Getting Started